-Centre for eye Health (‘CFEH’ or ‘the Centre’) is committed to safeguarding the privacy of our clients.
-Privacy legislation regulates the way organisations can collect, use, store and disclose personal information.
-CFEH is bound by the Information Privacy Act 2009, the Privacy Amendment (Enhancing Privacy) Act 2012 and the Health Records and Information Privacy Act 2002 when collecting and handling personal information.
+Centre for Eye Health is committed to safeguarding the privacy of our patients.
+Privacy legislation regulates the way organisations can collect, use, store, and disclose personal information.
+We are bound by the Information Privacy Act 2009, the Privacy Amendment (Enhancing Privacy) Act 2012 and the Health Records and Information Privacy Act 2002 when collecting and handling personal information.

-In order to provide the best possible standard of care, CFEH collects information about its clients.
-This information is considered sensitive and is only used for the benefit of the client.
+We are committed to safeguarding the privacy of our patients, and have implemented measures to comply with our obligations under the relevant legislation.
+In order to provide the best possible standard of care, we collect information about our patients.
+This information is considered sensitive, and is only used for the benefit of the patient.

 - To conduct valuable research and teaching in the area of eye health.

-Collection of Personal Information
+Collection of personal information